 In most cases, homeowners like to have a basic set of lighting that comes on at dusk every day.
 These include lighting for walkways, entryways, and areas surrounding the home where safety may be a concern or where specific features should be highlighted.
 Then, the rest of the lighting, such as patios, decks, or surrounding a fire pit, can be turned on as needed.

-Many lighting systems also include the ability to control the lighting using a smartphone app that’s easy to install, and some even have interesting features such as color control or coordination with music.
+Many lighting systems also include the ability to control the lighting using a smartphone app that’s easy to install, and some even have interesting features such as color control or coordination with the music.

 One of the most important things to remember when planning your lighting installation is to have the right expectations for your yard and budget.
 Basic lighting is usually quite affordable, but the more you add or the more features you want to include, the higher the budget.
-Be sure you clearly understand the cost of your plans, and consider implementing in phases if the overall project is too expensive.
+Be sure you clearly understand the cost of your plans, and consider implementing them in phases if the overall project is too expensive.

 Lastly, it’s always ok to admit when you’re in over your head and contact landscape lighting designers who can help you create a plan, determine a budget, assemble the lights, and implement your plan expertly so you love the results.